WELCOME TO

 My mother and paternal grandmother have always been my guiding lights in the kitchen, and I still regularly refer to their hand written cookbooks.
 From time to time, I share something from them here – complete with pictures of their original recipes.

 They helped me see from a very young age that food was connection to family and culture.
-It gave me a deep love and respect for food as part of the cultural identity and also drove much of my clinical interest in using food as medicine.
-I see food as nourishment for the mind and body – especially so when made with or for those you love.
+It gave me a deep love and respect for food as part of the cultural identity and helped me appreciate the simple joy a good meal can bring when it’s shared with people you love.